Let your AI agent browse the web for you

 What happens if my password changes?

-The credential status changes to “Failed” the next time the agent tries to log in.
-Update the password from the agent’s Integrations tab and re-verify.
+The login status turns to “Failed” the next time the agent tries to sign in.
+Update the password from the agent’s Integrations tab, then test it again.

-Credentials are tied to the AI agent, not to individual team members.
-All team members in the workspace share the same set of connected accounts for each agent.
+Logins are tied to the AI agent, not to team members.
+Everyone in the workspace shares the same set of connected accounts for each agent.

 Which sites does this work with?